bitlabstudio/django-docker-aws/README.md

   you can review your cluster running

-## Alternative CloudFormation way
+## Alternative CloudFormation way using CLI

-* Create a json file with your docker auth token and email:
+* Create a json file `docker.json` with your docker auth token and email:

     [{